Table of Contents

 Selected dates are highlighted in blue.
 Once the desired start and end date are selected, click the “Apply” button to refresh results; the range will now appear on the main explore page.
 The “Clear” button (Clear icon) removes all dates.
 (Note: This button does not revert back to the default setting.)

 Data type filtering is possible in the SDX using the data type filtering panel.
 This feature prompts the user to select the collection type(e.g., imagery, GNSS science data, DEM, SAR, etc.).
 Selection of the “View edit option” icon (Pencil icon) displays the data type options (Figure 7).
 Currently, the imagery data type supported by the SDX includes Planet Labs, Inc. products while the GNSS science data option includes products from Spire Global, Inc., and the SAR (Synthetic Aperture Radar) option includes products from Airbus U.S.

 5.2.4 Metadata Filter

 Additional data filters are provided to support a more comprehensive search and discovery experience.
 These filters are supported by the metadata associated with each data file made available by the commercial data providers.
-Currently, only the filtering of satellite imagery data by the amount of cloud cover in a scene is available.
+Users can filter satellite imagery by the amount of cloud cover in a scene.
 By default, all imagery with cloud cover from 0 to 100% are returned.
 Selection of the “View edit option” icon (Pencil icon) will pop up a slider widget that users can move to adjust the acceptable maximum amount of cloud cover (Figure 8), or they can manually enter in the maximum amount of acceptable cloud cover.
 After the value is selected, click “Apply” in order to refresh results with the new value.